Anagh09/Playwriter/README.md

 municate with the servers to get the ODE values over time (i.e. iterations).
 For each verse of the play (i.e. iteration of the ODE), the Playwriter will request the service from both servers and annotate their answers in the novel.
 At the end of the iterations, the novel will be dumped into a .csv file.
-The method to do so is also provided to you, so you do not have to worry about it.

 **Methods description**